annatjohansson/complex_dynamics/README.md

 - `threshold`: critical distance from the filled-in Julia set (in pixel units)

 **Output:**
-K: an array approximating the filled-in Julia set in the region desired, with the distance of each point near the boundary
+`K`: an array approximating the filled-in Julia set in the region desired, with the distance of each point near the boundary

 ## K_LSM
 Code to compute an approximation of the filled-in Julia set of p(z) = z^2 + c via the level set method, using the helper function J_Level.